 Tips for Securing Better Boat Loan Rates After a Rate Rise

-While boat loan interest rates would in general be expected to reflect rises by the RBA, Jade Boat Loans has a commitment that we will always seek to achieve better interest rate boat loans for our customers.
+While boat loan interest rates would in general be expected to reflect rises by the RBA, Jade Boat Loans has a commitment that we will always seek to achieve better interest rates for boat loans for our customers.
 While we do a lot of the hard work to ensure we secure the cheapest interest rates for customers, there are some actions that individuals can undertake to place them in a better position to be offered a cheaper interest rated loan.

 - Consider whether or not to pay a deposit to the seller to reduce the loan amount requested.
 In some cases, a lower loan amount compared with the value of the asset may be seen as a lower risk loan and hence attract a lower interest rate than if 100% of the purchase price is included in the loan.